Skip to content

 Ivana then reviews every clinical element: dosage ranges, toxicity thresholds, severity band cutoffs, health recommendations, contraindications, and the educational content presented alongside calculator results.
 This is not a rubber stamp.
 Cat medication dosing, for example, requires feline-specific protocols because cats lack the glucuronidation pathways that dogs use to metabolise certain drugs — a generic “pet” calculator using dog dose ranges could recommend a dose that is toxic to cats.
 Species-specific risks like this are precisely what clinical review catches.

-Pages that pass veterinary review display “Reviewed by Ivana Pintar, MRCVS” with her RCVS registration number.
-Pages requiring vet review are flagged in the content system and cannot be published without clinical sign-off.
-This includes all medication dosage calculators, toxicity assessment tools, vaccination schedulers, and weight management tools.
+Clinically reviewed pages display “Reviewed by Ivana Pintar, MRCVS” with her RCVS registration number; nutrition-reviewed pages display “Reviewed by Prof. Tomislav Mašek, PhD”.
+Each page carries a single reviewer, chosen by its primary subject.
+Pages requiring clinical sign-off are flagged in the content system and cannot be published without it — this includes all medication dosage calculators, toxicity assessment tools, vaccination schedulers, and weight management tools.

 What this site cannot do